Lavoisier Documentation

 β€œOnly the extraordinary can beget the extraordinary” - Antoine Lavoisier

-Transform your mass spectrometry analysis with surgical precision using Lavoisier and Buhera.
+Transform your mass spectrometry analysis with S-Entropy coordinates and virtual instruments.

 Copyright © 2024 Lavoisier Project.
 Distributed under the MIT License.